denis-onder/first-pr/README.md

 > These scripts are supposed to be ran from root-level in the file structure.

+> NOTE: You are supposed to run the installation scripts first before you are able to run the other scripts.

 * `npm run install-server - Installs all the back-end dependencies.`

 * `npm run install-client - Installs all the front-end dependencies.`